 Day 9: Queenstown

 The drive from Dunedin to Queenstown is about 3.5 hours and is lovely.
-We say lots of sheep, cows, birds, mountains and water.
+We saw lots of sheep, cows, birds, mountains and water.

-While most of the roads in New Zealand were very twisty (I took Dramamine) this route only have a few places that were windy.
+While most of the roads in New Zealand were very twisty (I took Dramamine) this route only have a few sections like that.
 These areas have warning signs about the upcoming bends.

 We walked along the water to get to a park where my son burned some energy and I chatted with a Brazilian expat about how the fjords will be in the rain.